ospalh/anki-addons/pages/Downloader sites.md

 data source as
 [Jim Breen's WWWJDIC](http://www.csse.monash.edu.au/~jwb/cgi-bin/wwwjdic.cgi?1C)
 uses for its Japanese audio.
-WWWJDIC is the dictionary called “edict” by the
+WWWJDIC is the dictionary called <q>edict</q> by the
 [Japanese Support add-on](https://ankiweb.net/shared/info/3918629684).

+The JapanesePod101 collection has several files for words that are usually written with kana alone, like <q lang="ja">ください</q>, but written with kanji, <q lang="ja">下さい</q>.
+In cases like these the add-on asks the WWWJDIC site for the kanji version of the word, based on the reading.

-This was the main motivation for writing this add-on.
-By providing a way to download these pronunciations this add-on is a replacement for the Anki 1 plugins “Audio Download” and “Audio Download (Extension)”.
+This site was the main motivation for writing this add-on.
+By providing a way to download these pronunciations this add-on is a replacement for the Anki 1 plugins <q>Audio Download</q> and <q>Audio Download (Extension)</q>.

 ### <span id="blacklist">Blacklist</span>

-The download mechanism at JapanesePod can’t really say [“no”](nopagehere.html) in the usual way.
-Instead it sends you an audio clip that tells you “The audio for this clip is currently not available.
+The download mechanism at JapanesePod can’t really say [<q>no</q>](nopagehere.html) in the usual way.
+Instead it sends you an audio clip that tells you <q>The audio for this clip is currently not available.
 It will be recorded and uploaded shortly.
-Thank you for your patience.”.
+Thank you for your patience.</q>.
 While that is a nice gesture, after hearing that message two or three times the voice starts sounding a bit like <span class="qtbase sonya">Sonya</span>.